40 gift ideas for the Genealogist in your life : From zero cost to over the top

 Who Do You Think You Are magazine – either purchase a hard copy magazine from a large news agency (usually less than A$20) or purchase the latest issue via download from PocketMags (A$7.99 at the time of writing).
 The digital version is also available from iTunes, Google Play or Amazon (Kindle).

-128 GB SD card (or larger/smaller) to provide additional storage for the family genealogist’s mobile phone or tablet.
+128 GB SD card (or larger/smaller size) to provide additional storage for the family genealogist’s mobile phone or tablet.
 Genealogists often use the camera on their mobile phone or tablet even more than the average person and additional storage will take the pressure off constantly running out of space on their device.
 At the time of writing, Amazon.com.au has a 128 GB San Disk SD card for A$19.94.
-Check to ensure your family genealogist doesn’t use an i-phone as I’m told they do not allow for additional storage.
+Make sure you know what type of phone/tablet your gift recipient uses because I’m told i-Phones do not allow for additional storage.
 (I’m an android user myself.)

 $50 to $100

 If your budget is less constrained, then the following list may provide you with a few ideas:

 A key reference book for the serious genealogist who writes up their research.
 The following two books are available from the Bookdepository.com (for free worldwide delivery) or Amazon.com in either Kindle or print versions: